sipeed/MaixPy/docs/doc/en/vision/customize_model_yolov8.md

 ---
-title: Offline Training of YOLOv8 Model for Custom Object and Keypoint Detection with MaixPy
+title: Offline Training of YOLOv8 Model for Custom Object and Keypoint Detection with MaixCAM MaixPy
 update:
     - date: 2024-6-21
       version: v1.0